-As budget negotiations continue, the PA Chamber is taking the lead on a broad-based coalition effort to defeat onerous tax hikes in this year’s spending plan.
-We are instead advocating for policies that right-size state government, rein in growing cost-drivers and encourage business investment that will lead to a stronger economic future in Pennsylvania.
+As lawmakers now set their sights on revenues for next year’s spending plan, our organization continues to advocate for pro-growth policies that right-size state government, rein in growing cost-drivers and encourage business investment that will lead to a stronger economic future in Pennsylvania.

 Raising concerns regarding the impact a proposed revenue package would have on the Commonwealth’s overall economy and competitive edge, a coalition of business leaders representing a wide variety of industry sectors across the Commonwealth today held a media call to urge the state House to oppose H.B.
 542 – the Tax Code bill.
 The legislation – which narrowly passed the Senate in recent weeks – would increase taxes on Pennsylvania job creators and residents by $600 million annually.
 The proposal includes a number of tax increases that will significantly raise energy costs for both residential and commercial users – including a new gross receipts tax on natural gas users, an increase to the gross receipts tax on electric users and a severance tax on natural gas.

 Pennsylvania Chamber of Business and Industry President and CEO Gene Barr issued the following statement in regard to the Senate’s passage of a revenue package for the 2017-18 Fiscal Year.
 House Bill 542 – which includes a number of tax increases on Pennsylvania residents and business owners – will have far-reaching, negative impacts on the state’s economic climate and competitive edge.